cshepscorp/react-portfolio/README.md

 ## About

-This is a portfolio that markets my abilities as a web developer and the projects I've created that demonstrate said abilities.
+This is a portfolio built using React that markets my abilities as a web developer and the projects I've created that demonstrate said abilities.

 <a name="tech"></a>

 ## Technologies

-- React\
+- React
-- React Router\
+- React Router
-- Node.js\
+- Node.js
-- Express.js\
+- Express.js

 <a name="license"></a>